flyhighlittleguy/flyhighlittleguy/README.md

  - 👀 I’m interested in Astrophysics applications, game scripts and web programming.
  - 🌱 I’m currently learning Python, Java, and SQL.
  - 💞️ I’m looking to collaborate on pretty much anything.
+ - 📫 Reach me on Discord @ flyhighlilguy#3452

 <!---
 flyhighlittleguy/flyhighlittleguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.